 This is ideal if the back of your desk is positioned against a wall.
 With its range of motion limited like this, it is impossible for the arm to over-rotate and damage the wall.

 My own desk is positioned further from the wall.
 In situations like this, keeping the screw loose is more useful.
 This lets the arm rotate further and gives you the option to move the monitor a greater distance back (more desk space!) when needed.

 The elbow joint of the arm has a similar screw that works on the same principle.

 These small features make it easy to control the limits of the arm and prevent accidental damage to surroundings.

 Preventing monitor rotation

 Not only can you limit the rotation of the arm, you can do the same for the monitor itself.
-The VESA mount contains space for a screw that, when inserted, keeps the monitor’s rotation fixed.
+The VESA mount contains space for a screw that, when inserted, fixes the monitor’s rotation.